 This is an area where we can improve simply by trying to rein in our exposure of the special interest and trying to listen to others.
 It takes practice but it's an important skill to learn.

-People with Asperger's often ask very direct questions, for example asking an elderly person exactly how old they are or aggressively asking multiple questions about a given purchase which interests them.
+People with ASD's often ask very direct questions, for example asking an elderly person exactly how old they are or aggressively asking multiple questions about a given purchase which interests them.

 Other people can interpret this as being “nosey”, pushy or simply rude.

-People with Asperger's see this quite differently.
+People with on the spectrum see this quite differently.
 It shows interest, engagement and sometimes honesty, all traits that we admire in conversation.

 Personally I've always been proud of my honesty but over the years I've learned that there are some things that you just can't say.
 I now refrain from personal comments of any kind to such an extent that I've been accused many times of “not giving compliments”.
 In fact it's arguably the most difficult part of my marriage.